 Information was collected and entered into the catalogue by several operators, who were assigned one or more administrative regions within which to conduct the search.
 The size of the team varied over time, with a minimum of five and a maximum of nine operators working simultaneously.
-In order to limit subjectivity in the compilation of the catalogue, several workshop and training courses were organised to ensure the adoption of uniform criteria by all operators.
+In order to limit subjectivity in the compilation of the catalogue, several workshop and training courses were organized to ensure the adoption of uniform criteria by all the operators.
 A validation of the landslides added in the catalogue was carried out by assigning a random sample of the records from one operator to another one.
 In most cases the records were filled in with the same details.
 In case of discrepancies, they were double-checked by the team.

-The catalogue records were stored in a spreadsheet and converted in comma-separated-values (.csv) and geoPackage (.gpkg) files to be analysed and visualised in a GIS environment.
+The catalogue records were stored in a spreadsheet and converted into comma-separated-value (.csv) and geoPackage (.gpkg) files to be analysed and visualized in a geographic information system (GIS) environment.